kbalog/uis-dat310-spring2016/README.md

 This repository contains examples and exercises from the 2016 spring DAT310 Web programming course of the University of Stavanger.

+As part of the course, 10 assignments are to be handed in within a given deadline; these are available on [ItsLearning](https://uis.itslearning.com/Index.aspx).
+The status of those assignments can be followed on the [Online Course Admin](http://www3.ux.uis.no/~balog/dat310/admin/) site.

 | Topic | slided | examples | exercises | solutions |
 | --- | --- | --- | --- | --- |
 | HTML (basics) | [slides](https://speakerdeck.com/kbalog/web-programming-html) | [examples](examples/html/basics) | [exercises](exercises/html/basics) | [solutions](solutions/html/basics) |